What To Do When A Client Wants to Buy Your Property

 One day, you open your mailbox and sift through the mail.
 As you file through the junk mail and bills, you see an envelope that you don’t recognize.
 You open the envelope to find that a “client” wants to buy your property for $450,000*.

 If you’ve received one of these letters, you may be unsure of what to do next.
-Do you throw it away and forget it ever happened?
-Or do you reach out to the realtor who contacted you to find out more information about the client who is interested in your property?
+Do you ignore it?
+Do you reach out to the realtor who contacted you to find out more information about the client who is interested in your property?

 Before you make a decision, here’s a breakdown of what this letter is all about and what to do if you receive one in the mail.

 What is a Letter of Intent?

 The letter you’ve received is commonly referred to as a letter of intent to purchase a property.
 It’s a non-binding agreement that states a desire to enter into a real estate transaction based on tentative terms outlined in the document.
 In many cases, these letters are designed to let you know of someone’s interest in purchasing your property.

 Most letters will explain that a client wants to buy your property.
 Although the rest of the actual letter may vary, it will generally express a desire to purchase your property along with proposed terms.
 These terms will often include: